 This property influences a number of other layout properties to cause a block of HTML to be readable in Arabic or another right-to-left language.
 Instead of being default aligned left and flowed to the right, text is default aligned right and flowed to the left.
 This reversal applies to inline elements and floats, causing anything within a block so marked to facilitate a right-to-left reading order.
 All modern browsers have good support for this property.
 So, I'll start with it as a simple example of how FIND's bilingual markup works.

-In implementing the views for FIND, we use a language called Slim.
+Slim.
 It allows us to use a shorthand for classes and other markup, which corresponds more closely to the CSS and reduces the amount of angle-bracket markup required.
 I'll show it throughout as an intermediate step.

 So, given the CSS: